Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement: Introduction

 \section{Introduction}

-Interacting urn models have been studied extensively in recent times \cite{aletti2017interacting, crimaldi2016fluctuation, Friedman1}.
-In an interacting urn system, each urn is reinforced based on the sampling of balls from itself or other urns in the system.
-Such processes exhibit interesting asymptotic behaviour and have applications across various fields.
-It is well-known that while in the classical two-colour P\'olya urn model the fraction of balls of either colour converges almost surely to a random limit, a small change in the reinforcement leads to a deterministic limit (see \cite{Mahmoud2009}).
-In addition to the convergence for the interacting urns, the phenomenon of synchronisation (or consensus) is also of interest, particularly for studying applications of such models to opinion dynamics.
-Synchronisation refers to the convergence of the fraction of balls of each colour to the same limit across all urns.
-In \cite{Friedman1} authors study a two-colour multi-urn process, where the evolution of each urn depends on itself (with probability $p$) as well as on all the other urns in the system (with probability $1-p$).
-Based on the value of the interaction parameter $p$, the authors also classify the sub-diffusive, diffusive and super-diffusive cases for the CLT-type limit theorems for the fluctuation of the fraction of balls of a colour around its limit.
-The interaction aspect of such models has been generalized to study urn processes (or more generally stochastic processes taking values in $[0, 1]$) on finite networks in \cite{aletti2017synchronization}.
+Interacting urn models have been studied extensively in recent times \cite{aletti2017interacting, crimaldi2023interacting, mirebrahimi2023synchronization, crimaldi2016fluctuation, Friedman1,aletti2024networks,qin2023interacting}.
+In an interacting urn model, each urn is reinforced based on the sampling of balls from itself or other urns in the system.
+Such models exhibit interesting asymptotic behaviour and have applications across various fields, such as opinion dynamics \cite{kaur2019negatively} and in analysing contagion over a network \cite{singh2022finite}.
+In addition to the convergence, the phenomenon of synchronisation (or consensus) is also of interest, especially for exploring applications of these models in opinion dynamics.
+Synchronisation refers to the convergence of the proportion of balls of each colour to the same limit across all urns.
+A special class of interacting models was studied in \cite{Friedman1}, where the authors study a two-colour multi-urn process where the evolution of each urn depends on itself (with probability $p$) as well as on all the other urns in the system (with probability $1-p$).
+The interaction aspect of such models has been extended to study urn processes (or more generally stochastic processes taking values in $[0, 1]$) on finite networks in \cite{aletti2017synchronization}.
+The model studied in \cite{qin2023interacting} extends the interactions described in \cite{Friedman1} by incorporating a non-linear sampling probability that depends on a function of the number of balls of each color.
+The author obtains conditions on the function so that with probability $1$ eventually only balls of one colour are added to the urns.
+In \cite{crimaldi2023interacting} authors consider interacting urns where the reinforcement dynamics depend on the average composition in the system as well as a nonlinear function of the individual urn composition and show that in some cases there can be no synchronisation even when there is an interaction between nodes.
+Further, the authors in \cite{mirebrahimi2023synchronization} propose a system of reinforced stochastic processes, interacting through an additional collective reinforcement of mean-field type.